 This panel discussion will explore the challenges, opportunities and difficulties facing London’s ageing queer populations.
 How do older queer populations experience London and how do they read it differently?
-In part, the event will also consider how soap operas offer a frame through which London’s ageing queer populations might understand the city and its issue.
+In part, the event will also consider how soap operas offer a frame through which London’s ageing queer populations might understand the city and its issues.
 Speakers for the event include Kate Hancock (Opening Doors London), Dr. Nicola Humberstone (Age UK Camden) and two speakers – Sonny van Eden and Matt – from FTM London.

 Kate Hancock is the Women’s Development Coordinator for Opening Doors London and a member of the older LGBT community in London.
 She has been working with ODL for two years.
 For many years she worked in therapeutic communities in mental health charities and charities working with people who had been homeless.
 For most of her adult life she has been involved in feminist and LGBT movements and politics.
 She will “talk about Opening Doors London, about how the project came about and developed, what we do and the difference we hope to make within the older LGBT community in London.
 Whilst we aim to reduce social isolation for older LGBT people and increase awareness of the needs of our community, we also aim to have a good time”.